YeThor/template-typescript-react-with-babel/README.md

 - `webpack-dev-server` : The development server that provides HMR (Hot Module Reloading)
   - It uses `webpack-dev-middleware` internally, so the files are handled in memory.
 No files are written to disk
 - `eslint`: A linting tool that helps finding and fixing problems with your JavaScript code
 - `eslint-config-react-app` : The ESLint configuration used by CRA (`create-react-app`).
-The AirBnB style configuration used to be popular in the past, but it was removed from `@eslint/config` since August 2022
+The AirBnB style configuration used to be popular in the past, but it was [removed](https://github.com/eslint/create-config/releases/tag/v0.3.1) from `@eslint/config` since August 2022 because it didn't support TypeScript officially.
 - `prettier` : The code formatter that keeps code style consistent

   - To use auto formatting in Visual Studio Code, You have to install the extensions(ESLint, Prettier) and configure IDE settings like this